lamudi-gmbh/use-case-bundle/doc/04-toolkit.md

 ### TwigRenderer
 * Alias: ```twig```

-This processor will use the Use Case Response data as parameters to a Twig template, the name of which is specified in the required template parameter.
+This Processor will use the Use Case Response data as parameters to a Twig template, the name of which is specified in the required template parameter.
 It also provides the possibility to easily render Symfony forms in the views.
 See description of ```forms``` configuration option for details.